spdk/spdk/doc/lvol.md

 ![Writing cluster to the clone](lvol_clone_snapshot_write.svg)

 User may also create clone of existing snapshot that will be thin provisioned and it will behave in the same way as logical volume from which snapshot is created.
 There is no limit of clones and snapshots that may be created as long as there is enough space on logical volume store.
 Snapshots are read only.
-Clones may be created only from snapshots.
+Clones may be created only from snapshots or read only logical volumes.

 ## Inflation {#lvol_inflation}